shushcat/taskgv/README.md

 # taskgv
 Generates a pretty, directed graph of [Taskwarrior](http://taskwarrior.org) projects, tags, and tasks.
-After the graph has been generated, it's opened using either `xdg-open` (under GNU/Linux) or `open` (under OS X).
+After the graph has been generated, it's opened using either `xdg-open` (under GNU/Linux) or `open` (under macOS).

 Things end up looking kinda like this: